(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - “Now, learn from the parable of the fig tree.
 When its branch becomes tender and sprouts leaves, you know that summer is near.

-- “And likewise you – when you see all these things – you know that He is near; right at the door.
+- “And likewise, when you see all these things, you know that He is near; right at the door.

-- “But concerning that day and hour, no one did – or does – know, not even the angels in the heavens nor the Son; except the Father alone.
+- “But concerning that day and hour, no one *knows except the Father alone; not even the angels in the heavens nor the Son.

-- “For the coming of the Son of Man will be just like the days of Noah.
+- “For just as the days of Noah were, so the coming of the Son of Man will be.

-- “For as in the days before the flood, they were eating and drinking, marrying and giving daughters in marriage, up until the day Noah entered into the ark;
+- “For as in the days before the flood, they were eating and drinking, marrying and giving daughters in marriage, until that day Noah entered into the ark,

 - “and they didn’t know until the flood came and took them all away.
 The coming of the Son of Man will also be like this.